 Macular Degeneration Stages

-Macular degeneration is a progressive disease.
-It almost always starts out as the dry form before progressing to the advanced or wet form.
+Macular degeneration stages start with early AMD and can progress to late stage or end stage macular degeneration.
+It is a progressive disease of the retina and almost always starts out as the dry form before progressing to the advanced or wet form.

 Age Related Macular Degeneration